SensibleWood/open-banking-graphql/README.md

 In brief:

 * Primitives in Swagger (JSON Schema really) map pretty well to their Scalar equivalent so most of these are just transposed.
-* Likewise for `enum`, but the Open Banking enums need some amending to compile in a GraphQL schema i.e. remove spaces, anything that's not `[A-Za-z]`.
+* Likewise for `enum`, but the Open Banking enums some need amending to compile in a GraphQL schema i.e. remove spaces, anything that's not `[A-Za-z]`, then sort them nicely.
+* Where Swagger references a type and that type is a primitive it gets pulled directly into the parent.
+For example there is no `AccountId` interface, instead `AccountId` is always defined as `String`.
+This was done for pragmatism and simplicity in the resultant schema.
 * Any inline type declarations in the source Swagger are pulled into a type with a name comprised of the parent and child names concatenated with underscores.
 They quickly look hideous!
 However, it works for the time being until I refactor the approach (see [Next Steps](#Next-Steps)).

 If you know the UK Open Banking standards it's pretty obvious what I don't deal with: